Gordi42/sweepexp/docs/source/usage/custom_input_arguments.rst

 experiments).
 After adding the custom argument, you can modify its values in the data attribute to assign unique values for each parameter combination.

-Here’s how you can use this feature:
+Here's how you can use this feature:

 1: **Add the Custom Argument**: Use `add_custom_argument()` to introduce the new argument and define a default value.

 2: **Customize the Argument for Each Experiment** Modify the argument values in the data attribute to assign unique values for each grid point.

 3: **Run the Experiment**: The custom argument will automatically be passed to the function for each parameter combination.

 Example